The Humanities department comprises the disciplines of History, Geography and Social Studies.

 Geographical Investigation Activities

-- Investigate water quality in the river at Bishan-AMK Park
+- Investigate water quality in the canal nearby and water features in the school

-- Determine the effectiveness of Singapore’s public transport system by interviewing the public
+- Determine the effectiveness of Singapore’s public transport system by studying data

 - Measure weather elements such as rainfall, humidity and temperature in school